-In 2017, a projected 6,200 Iowans will die from cancer, 18 times the number caused by auto fatalities.
-Cancer and heart disease are the leading causes of death in Iowa.
-For the years 1973-2015, over 672,387 cancers were diagnosed among Iowans, with more than 257,673 Iowans having died from cancer.
-In 2017 alone, we expect 17,400 new cancers will be diagnosed among Iowa residents.
-These statewide cancer incidence and survival data are available due to the existence of the Iowa Cancer Registry.
+In 2018, a projected 6,300 Iowans will die from cancer, 18 times the number caused by auto fatalities.
+Cancer is a leading cause of death in Iowa, accounting for about a quarter of all causes of death.
+For the years 1973-2016, over 690,187 cancers were diagnosed among Iowans, with more than 263,973 Iowans having died from cancer.
+In 2018 alone, we expect 17,800 new cancers will be diagnosed among Iowa residents.
+These statewide cancer incidence data are available due to the existence of the Iowa Cancer Registry.

 Cancer is a reportable disease as stated in the Iowa Administrative Code, and responsibility for cancer data collection has been entrusted to the Registry.
 The Iowa Cancer Registry is the best statewide resource for determining the burden of cancer on the Iowa population and assessing trends in the occurrence of cancer over time.
 Each year the Registry responds to many requests from Iowans for data, analyses, and cancer cluster investigations.
 Additionally, Registry staff members participate in community outreach efforts designed to provide useful cancer-related education for citizens in Iowa.
 The Registry functions as a data resource for local, national and international research.
 The Registry also serves as the source of data for measuring progress with cancer and measuring the cancer burden for the Iowa Cancer Consortium, a cancer prevention and control group that consists of over 150 individuals and partner organizations representing Iowa’s communities.
 Cancer Registry data are useful in guiding the planning and evaluation of cancer control programs in Iowa (e.g., determining whether prevention, screening and treatment efforts are making a difference).
 This knowledge helps in setting priorities for the allocation of health resources.

 The state of Iowa appropriation is used to help meet the NCI’s cost-sharing requirement by supplementing core support for the Registry, including salaries, computer services, equipment and general expenses.
 Additionally, funds are used to support the preparation and dissemination of an annual report on the status of cancer in Iowa, and development and dissemination of information regarding the Registry via the internet, SEER*Stat, and other reporting mechanisms.
-Since 2003, annual funding from the state has been reduced by approximately $47,615, or approximately 1 FTE.
-Funds received through the state of Iowa appropriation are critical for maintaining NCI contract funding and for meeting the NCI contractual requirements of timeliness, completeness and quality.
+Since 2003, annual funding from the state has been reduced by approximately $51,190, or approximately 1 FTE.
+Funds received through the state of Iowa appropriation are critical for maintaining NCI contract funding and for meeting the NCI contractual requirements of timeliness, completeness and quality of reportable data.